 A wonderful accompaniment for the home or classroom is this magnetic fridge letter set, also from Leapfrog.
 When kids push a letter into the slot, the letter name and sounds are reinforced.
 It’s easy, colorful, and fun!

 ABC Phonics Song with Sounds for Children | Rock N Learn

-This phonics song gets extra points for creativity!!
+This phonics song gets extra points for ingenuity!!
 They give two words for each letter sound, then show a silly way that the two words can combine!
 It makes for some very fun graphics, like a pig in a pool.
 They also repeat the sound the word makes several times, which I appreciate.